 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hieame were recorded, including Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hieame family (pre 1700)

-of the Exchequer...
-Another 35 words (2 lines of text) are included under the topic Early Hieame Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hieame Notables in all our PDF Extended History products and printed products wherever possible.